Study and assessment support

-If you miss the deadlines, you may have to submit extenuating circumstances instead.
+If you miss the deadlines, you may have to submit exceptional circumstances instead.

 Check your exam timetable

 If you have extra time and/or use of a PC, your timetable will differ from your peers.
 Make sure you check it carefully.
 If you have additional arrangements, these will be confirmed by email.

 As part of your study support plan, we may recommend that your school responds sympathetically to coursework extensions.
 Your school makes the final decision about any extension.